sciZer0/newdiscoveries/c/README.md

 Importantly, in each of the 4 cases,

-Organism using its resources is pushing an object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons, and even when the object is being motionless while the pushing (Case #2 and Case #4), it cannot be for free --  some resource is being spent on the pushing.
+Organism using its resources is pushing the object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons --  and even when the object is being motionless while the pushing (Case #2 and Case #4), the pushing cannot be for free: some resource is being spent on the pushing.

 The New Concept of Work is:

-> ### Work is the process when a Organism using its resources is pushing an object during some time by its Hand with a certain effort (Force).
+> ### Work is the process when Organism using its resources is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force).

-In other words,

-Work is the pushing done by Organism.

-The truth is each of the following:

-* Each pusshing done by Organism requires Energy (some resource);

-* Each pusshing done by Organism is spending Energy (some resource);

 On the other hand, as we already know: